sma/charcount/README.md

-WORDCOUNT
+CHARCOUNT
 =========

-A tiny single page app to count the characters in a text area.
+A tiny single page application to count the characters in a text area.

 To setup